andrd3v/dcdev/README.md

   objc_msgSend(init_DCDDeviceMetadata, "generateEncryptedBlobWithCompletion:", v4);
 }
 ```
-In summary: the devicecheckd daemon returns an encrypted token (opaque blob) to DeviceCheck.framework via XPC in the completionHandler block passed through `-[DCDDeviceMetadata generateEncryptedBlobWithCompletion:]`.
-This blob is later used as the token parameter in `-[DCDDeviceMetadata generateTokenWithCompletionHandler:]`.
+In summary, the `devicecheckd` daemon returns an encrypted token (opaque blob) to `DeviceCheck.framework` via XPC in the completion handler passed to `-[DCDDeviceMetadata generateEncryptedBlobWithCompletion:]`.
+This blob is later exposed to callers as the token returned by `-[DCDevice generateTokenWithCompletionHandler:]`.

-Breaking Down DCContext, DCDDeviceMetadata, and DCCryptoProxyImpl in fetchOpaqueBlobWithCompletion
+### DCContext, DCDDeviceMetadata, and DCCryptoProxyImpl
-`DeviceCheckInternal.framework`
+The behavior described below is implemented in `DeviceCheckInternal.framework`.

 The first thing that happens in `-[DCClientHandler fetchOpaqueBlobWithCompletion]` is the initialization of DCContext and assignment of our <TeamID>.<BundleIdentifier> or <BundleIdentifier> to it:
 ```objc